-For a lot of people, interrupting your day to get into the gym or studio is the worst park of a workout.
+For a lot of people, interrupting your day to get into the gym or studio is the worst part of a workout.
 Even though you know how important it is to move your body, it can be hard to cram the extra commute into your day (to the gym that is), especially if you already drive or take mass transit to get to work.
 Luckily, working out from home is a possibility thanks to screens.
 Workout apps are more versatile than ever, which means you can get anything from a 10-minute flow session to an hour-long boxing class from the convenience of your phone.
 Some apps even feature live classes you can tune into, plus hundreds of on-demand classes that are ready to be streamed when you are.
 Keep scrolling for some of our favorite workout apps to date.

-With class categories spanning dance, cardio, strength, HIIT, barre, yoga, pilates, prenatal, postnatal, and plenty more, the FitOn app is almost like joining a gym—except you can take all your favorite classes from home.
+With class categories spanning dance, cardio, strength, HIIT, barre, yoga, Pilates, prenatal, postnatal, and plenty more, the FitOn app is almost like joining a gym—except you can take all your favorite classes from home.
 If you're someone who needs a bit of extra motivation, you may feel drawn to FitOn for classes led by Gabrielle Union, Jonathan Van Ness, and a slew of celebrity trainers.
 You can even schedule and take classes with friends, adding a fun social component to working out at home.

 Created by the Cerebral Palsy Foundation, Evolve21 features three weeks worth of seven-minute routines of cardio (high intensity, agility, strength), yoga (balance, tone, flow) or meditation.
 Individuals with CP demonstrate exercises adapted for individuals with varying abilities.
 Additionally, workouts are available for use after the 3-week challenge is over.
 Though the app is free to download, users can recruit friends to donate to CPF.

 Complete with thousands of classes led by top-tier yoga teachers, the Alo Moves app is a dream for yoga lovers who are looking to get a studio-like yoga experience without leaving home.
-With classes of various levels and duration, this app has options for everyone from the beginner to the experienced yogi.
+With classes of various levels and durations, this app has options for everyone from the beginner to the experienced yogi.
 For those craving something with a bit more structure than a class, the app also offers curated plans that guide you toward specific goals.
 Don't worry if streaming isn't always an option for you—this app also offers the ability to download classes offline.

-With a huge library of classes spanning nearly every type of workout you could be looking for, Neou is ideal for people who light up with excitement over endless options and don't want to stick with the same type of workout every day.
+With a huge library of classes spanning nearly every type of workout you could be looking for, NEOU is ideal for people who light up with excitement over endless options and don't want to stick with the same type of workout every day.
 It's a good fit for those of you who are looking for consistency, too, with the option to bookmark your favorite workouts so you can come back to them when the mood strikes—or when the soreness wears off.

 Melissa Wood Health

-Focusing on precise, low impact movements, the MWH Method–created by Melissa Wood-Tepperberg–brings together yoga, Pilates and meditation for a workout as committed to building your relationship with your body as it is to crafting long, lean lines.
+Focusing on precise, low impact movements, The MWH Method–created by Melissa Wood-Tepperberg–brings together yoga, Pilates and meditation for a workout as committed to building your relationship with your body as it is to crafting long, lean lines.
 Memberships include more than 100 workouts (new workouts are uploaded every Monday), a treadmill series and guided meditations.
 And new moms, take note: MWH Method memberships also include her pre- and post-natal series.

-Price: $9.99/Monthly or $99.99/Annually
+Price: $10/Monthly or $99/Annually

 Did you know you can get in on the world of Peloton even without purchasing one of their bikes?
 With the Peloton app you can access thousands of live and on-demand classes that span cycling, running, strength, yoga, meditation, outdoor workouts, and more.
 Some are short, some are longer, and the tools to track your progress are seriously helpful for staying motivated.

-MyFitness Pal is less about providing you with workouts and more about helping you track your calories and log your workouts.
+MyFitnessPal is less about providing you with workouts and more about helping you track your calories and log your workouts.
 You can also use the app's extensive food database to find nutrition and calorie information for millions of food items.
 One of the biggest perks is being able to tap into MyFitnessPal's fitness community for advice, workout tips, and that much needed boost of motivation you've been searching for.